neehhhh/SC-RTLT/README.md

 SC-RTLT is an unofficial, community-made Star Citizen companion for Windows.
-It is an overlay with location and Verse-time information, community radios and a web browser.
+It is an overlay with location and Verse-time information, community radios and a raid/group UI.

 > SC-RTLT is an unofficial Star Citizen fan project and is not affiliated with
 > the Cloud Imperium group of companies or the radios streamed in this app.